-Websense, Inc., recommends installing RADIUS Agent on a machine separate from the RADIUS server machine.
-This prevents port and IP address conflicts between RADIUS Agent and the RADIUS server.
-Without Websense RADIUS Agent, remote users are authenticated by a RADIUS client (RAS server, VPN server, or firewall).
+Without RADIUS Agent, remote users are authenticated by a RADIUS client (RAS server, VPN server, or firewall) as follows:

-The authentication process without RADIUS Agent is as follows:

 - 1. A user logs on to the network from a remote machine. - 2.
 The RADIUS client receives an authentication request for that user. - 3.
 The RADIUS client contacts the RADIUS server via the default RADIUS ports (1645 for authentication, and 1646 for accounting), and sends the user name and password to the RADIUS server. - 4.
 The RADIUS server validates the user name/password combination by checking it against the directory service, and then responds to the RADIUS client.